 I applied the vinyl lettering weeks later when the paint was bone dry, but you’ll want to wait a few days if you’re doing this in one go.
 I wanted the phrase at eye height and used tape to hold the pieces in place until I had them positioned exactly where I wanted.
 Vinyl lettering is removable but you can’t always reposition it without stretching/tearing, so take your time.

 The chalkboard paint is from Rustoleum.
-I’ve painted both doors and another door in the house, and I still have half a quart.
+I’ve painted both closet doors plus another door in the house, and I still have half a quart left.
 If I redid this project, I wouldn’t use chalkboard paint.
 It’s been five years since I painted the doors and the paint has held up, but it shows brush strokes and touch-ups in the sun.
 If I’d intended the Star Wars look from the start, I would’ve selected a regular flat black.

 I bought my vinyl lettering from doityourselflettering.com.
 This was standard calendared vinyl in turquoise, background cut out and removed.
 The typeface is Franklin Gothic, which was the closest I could match to the one from from the movie.
 For my specific closet, I ordered these letters 5.92″ high and 40″ wide.
 You can custom order whatever size you need.
 I bought from them in 2015 and my cost was under $30.
 In five years, I’ve never had any instances of peeling or bubbling.